Mithra27/supplychainoptimization/README.md

 - The project extends its appreciation to contributors and users for their valuable feedback and support.

-For any questions or support, please [open an issue](https://github.com/Mithra27/supply-chain-optimization/issues).
+For any questions or support, please [issue](https://github.com/Mithra27/supply-chain-optimization/issues).

 Enjoy optimizing your supply chain with this powerful Python script!
 ```